AsmaAbdullah1998/Web-Page-for-Control-the-Base-of-the-Robot/README.md

 * combine.php
 * pic.jpg

-### NOTE
+## NOTE

-* you need to use server such as xampp or mamp.
-* I faced a problem many times and it was - Error Code: 1364.
+* you need to use server such as xampp or mamp.I faced a problem many times and it was - Error Code: 1364.
 Field ’emp_id’ doesn’t have a default value.
-* To solve the problem just create a default value for your column data
+To solve the problem just create a default value for your column data.